-My name is Jamie Goodall and I am Assistant Professor of History and Assistant Archivist at Stevenson University in Stevenson, Maryland.
-I teach courses on a wide variety of historical subjects, including American and World History surveys, Intro to Public History, and Pirates of the Caribbean among many others.
+Formerly I was Assistant Professor of History at Stevenson University in Baltimore, Maryland where I taught courses on a wide variety of historical subjects, including American and World History surveys, Intro to Public History, and Pirates of the Caribbean among many others.

 I wish I could remember the exact moment I decided to enter the historical profession, but the truth is, a love of history has been with me since before I can remember.
 I recall mentally devouring my mother’s old Time Life books on ancient Egypt and Rome.
 As fond as I am of the fiction genre, I was always that weird kid whose nose was stuck in a non-fiction book–and it was usually a history book.
 It was a long and windy road that brought me to the PhD in history, but history has been the underlying theme of everything I’ve done.